nelson2000/blog-assignment/README.md

 - created a repo on ECR on AWS Account in us-east-1 region
 - created ECS Cluster in same region
 - I made my setup highly available by spreading the cluster in different availability zone
-- Used terraform to set up VPCs, Subnets, Route tables, Internet Gateways etc
+- Used terraform (IAC) to set up VPCs, Subnets, Route tables, Internet Gateways etc
 - Ran my github action workflow to build the image from the dockerfile, send it to ECR and deploy to ECS
 - There are many other options for the architecture of this project but i decided to go with this.
+- other options like using AWS Apps runner, AWS Amplify etc.

 ### Tools used